-The core issue of my article is really very simple: Can a society with counterterrorism as a core political and cultural value widely practiced be democratic, given that counterterrorism necessarily leads toward undemocratic practices at home and abroad?
-Moreover, even if we accept counterterrorism as a necessary evil, has it been effective inn the last 15 years?
-Studies show that terrorism has been rising not declining, while the political and economic costs to society have been immense.
+The core issue of my article is really very simple: Can a society be democratic with counterterrorism as a core political and cultural value widely practiced and institutionalized?
+Considering that by definition counterterrorism necessarily leads to militarist policies practices at home and abroad, its apologists view it as a necessary evil in the name of national security.
+Historical studies show that terrorism has been rising not declining, while the political and economic costs to society have been immense.

 The American Sniper motion picture that glorifies a soldier shooting Iraqis, including children, is a reflection of American values today molded by the counterterrorism culture.
 The real American sniper claimed to have killed 255 people.
 He bragged that he loved it because killing was fun, just another recreational activity no different than hunting deer.
 US Navy Seal Chris Kyle wrote “I hate the damn savages.
 I couldn’t give a flying fuck about the Iraqis.”
 When Obama recently tried to lessen the anti-Islam bias by noting Christians killed Muslims in the name of God during the Crusades, the conservatives and many media outlets insisted there is no moral equivalence, and the president has no right to insult Christians in such manner.
 The US media simply assumes that the Western Judeo-Christian culture is free of war crimes, when in fact during the last five centuries Christians have killed the overwhelming majority of people on this planet, beginning with the trans-Atlantic slave trade to the Jewish Holocaust.